Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 Ticketed fundraising events

 When a fundraising event such as a dinner or a golf tournament is held for the primary purpose of soliciting monetary contributions through ticket sales (including events with an entrance fee), the amount of a ticket purchaser's monetary contribution is the ticket price less the fair market value of the benefit that the bearer is entitled to receive.
 The de minimis threshold may apply to benefits that are not central to the event.
+(See When is a benefit significant? above.)

 In the case of a ticketed fundraising dinner, the benefit received by each ticket purchaser includes the following: